- Business VoIP

 - Do you want mobile VoIP features?
 Different providers have varying levels of support for mobile and remote employees, so consider how much you will want to depend on remote connection for your employees before weighing the relative benefits of mobile VoIP.

 Many business owners may be interested in supplementary services like IP faxing and video conferencing.
-IP faxing is VoIP’s answer to the fax line.
 You can get an IP faxing plan that works with an old fashioned fax machine, or you can get rid of the machine, and send and receive faxes like emails.
 This is perfect for anyone who wants to get rid of some machinery or save money on a fax line, but still needs to send and receive faxes to and from certain partners or customers.

 Video conferencing is a great option for any business owner who frequently needs to have discussions with many partners, employees, or clients, especially if they are spread out at remote locations.
-Video conferencing suites allow business owners to have discussions with all of these people without having to cover travel costs for everyone to convene in one location.
+Video conferencing suites allow business owners to conduct meetings without having to cover travel costs for everyone to convene in one location.

 - Find Me Follow Me: Have calls sent to additional phone numbers when you are going to be away from your desk.
 For example, you could have calls ring on your home or cell phone sequentially or simultaneously.